mydaytrip/partner-api/source/includes/trip-api.md

 dropOffAddressNote | string                                      | Optional note for the driver with details about the drop off location. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                      | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip.
-The number of passengers must match the `passengersCount` query parameter from the Search endpoint.
-There must be exactly one passenger of type "Lead" with contact details filled.
-For passenger of type "Child" you can request a child seat of proper type if this is a private trip.
+For trips with "Private" type the number of passengers must be below or equal to `maxPassengers` of the `vehicle` in the trip option.
+For trips with "Shared" type the number of passengers must match the `passengersCount` query parameter from the Search endpoint.
+There must always be exactly one passenger of type "Lead" with contact details filled.
+For passenger of type "Child" you must specify a child seat of proper type offered in the trip option's `availableChildSeatTypes`.
+For older children that do not need any child seat use `Adult` passenger type.

 ### Response body